lukemunsch/chichen-itza/README.md

         set of links is positioned consistently in the same place - below the hero image for the page - so it is easier to navigate the site.

+        The nav bar will be responsive and as the viewport changes size the elements within it will change to accomodate the smaller areas.

 ### Summary

+        This is just a brief overview of the site, including the pronunciation of the name and a quick factual statement regarding what Chichén-Itzá is as well as why it is being so popular.

 ### Map + Aside